 “I like you a lot! ” she purrs as Flash slips out of leather hot pants left over from the costume budget of a gay porno flick.

 Don’t underestimate Ming.
 He’s so slimy he’d even torture his own daughter.
 “Bring me the bore worms!” he orders, while the nymphet writhes in agony.
 “Oh, no!” screams the princess (pictured below) in the best Maria Montez tradition, “Not the bore worms!”

 But the sadomasochism is just beginning.
 As Flash is being bullwhipped on a revolving LP with sharp spikes in the floor, Dale coos, “I love you, Flash, but we’ve only got fourteen hours to save the earth! ”

 Somehow Flash survives swamp creatures, quicksand, zap guns, X-ray rifles, flying soldiers from The Wizard of Oz, and other unspeakable tortures to rally several “princes of Mongo” – including the Robin Hood-like Barin (Timothy Dalton, pictured below) – for a revolution against Ming’s oppressive rule and save the day in his jet-propelled dune buggy while the audience moans with disbelief.

 Former Playgirl model Sam J. Jones – who sort of wrestles with the role of Flash Gordon like a Malibu surfer attacking a giant octopus – has hair like garden mulch.
 They bleached it to weeds but forgot the roots.

-Hopeless as they are, in and out of their clothes, they haven’t been helped much by the tacky sets, fake rear-screen projection or amateurish chromakey visuals that give them blue lines around their heads like old Godzilla movies.
+Hopeless as they are, in and out of their clothes, they weren’t helped much by the tacky sets, fake rear-screen projection or amateurish chromakey visuals that gave them blue lines around their heads like old Godzilla movies.